wxMEdit/wxMEdit/README.txt

       3. Boost 1.34.0 or higher
       4. ICU4C 4.2 or higher
       5. libcurl 7.15.5 or higher

+NOTE:
+   wxMEdit can be built with clang and libstdc++ under FreeBSD and some Linux distrobutions, but it may be failed under other Linux distrobutions.

    You can download Bakefile at:
       http://www.bakefile.org/download.html